xwal/awesome-stars/topics.md

 - [cli/cli](https://github.com/cli/cli) - GitHub’s official command line tool
 - [carloscuesta/gitmoji-cli](https://github.com/carloscuesta/gitmoji-cli) - A gitmoji interactive cli tool for using emojis on commits. 💻
 - [withfig/autocomplete](https://github.com/withfig/autocomplete) - IDE-style autocomplete for your existing terminal & shell
-- [majd/ipatool](https://github.com/majd/ipatool) - Command-line tool that allows searching and downloading app packages (known as ipa files) for iOS, iPadOS, tvOS, and visionOS from the App Store.
+- [majd/ipatool](https://github.com/majd/ipatool) - Command-line tool that allows you to search for iOS, iPadOS, tvOS, visionOS, and macOS apps on the App Store, and download .ipa or macOS .pkg app packages.
 - [sindresorhus/create-dmg](https://github.com/sindresorhus/create-dmg) - Create a good-looking DMG for your macOS app in seconds
 - [timvisee/ffsend](https://github.com/timvisee/ffsend) - :mailbox_with_mail: Easily and securely share files from the command line.
 A fully featured Firefox Send client.
 - [pomber/git-history](https://github.com/pomber/git-history) - Quickly browse the history of a file from any git repository